GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/overview/index.md

 ### 🏷 Identity
-* WebID (Federated Identity): Support federated identity (where a user can sign into a website through a third-party service) without sharing the user’s email address or other identifying information with the third-party service or the website, unless the user explicitly agrees to do so.
+* WebID (Federated Identity): Support federated identity (where a user can sign into a website through a third-party service) without sharing the user's email address or other identifying information with the third-party service or the website, unless the user explicitly agrees to do so.
 WebID enables federated sign-in without the use of redirects, pop-ups or third-party cookies which can be used to identify and track users across sites.